gitlabhq/gitlab-runner/docs/executors/kubernetes/use_podman_with_kubernetes.md

 Podman provides configurations that let you build container images in a CI job, without a root user or [privileged](../../security/index.md#usage-of-docker-executor) escalation on the host.

-You can configure Podman to use it with GitLab Runner on Kubernetes.
+This document covers information about how to configure Podman to use it with GitLab Runner on OpenShift and non-OpenShift Kubernetes clusters.
+The configuration applies to container images set as a root and non-root user.

+## Run Podman on non-OpenShift Kubernetes cluster

-## Run Podman as a non-root user with privileges
+### Run Podman as a non-root user with the `--privileged` flag set to `true`

+WARNING:
+When you run Podman with the `--privileged` flag set to `true`, the container engine launches the container with or without any additional security controls.

 To run Podman as a non-root user with non-root container processes: